 Take into account those items for which you indicate “yes” on the WERC Lab Hazard Assessment Checklist (See the Attachment Tab).

+SUB-DROP DOWNS TO ADD AFTER THE MAIN TAB 1.
+PPE Required (safety glasses, gloves, lab coat, shoe covers, etc.) 2.
+Detailed stepwise process & flow procedure for the entire experiment 3.
+Run time and/or run rate and description of other Task specific requirements 4.
+Describe how any hazardous materials will be stored and used.

 Emergency Shutdown Procedures: Provide a step-wise procedure that describes how the equipment will be brought to a safe state in the event of an emergency.
-Consider emergency situations such as loss of power, fire in your equipment, fire in the surrounding lab area, etc. The description should include a detailed explanation of how to attend to potential medical emergencies that may result
+Consider emergency situations such as loss of power, fire in your equipment, fire in the surrounding benchscale lab area, etc. The description should include a detailed explanation of how to attend to potential medical emergencies (e.g. first aid) that may result

+SUB-DROP DOWNS TO ADD AFTER THE MAIN TAB

+Describe in detail how you will shut down your experiment in case of an emergency.

 Waste Management Procedure:

 Prepare a Waste Management Procedure that provides the exact nature and estimated volumes of all wastes to be generated in performing these experiments.
 NMSU will provide containers and forms to be filled out by the researcher for proper disposal of materials.
 (See the Attachment Tab for examples of the NMSU Waste Tracking Form, NMSU Waste Sticker and photos of containers.)
+SUB-DROP DOWNS TO ADD AFTER THE MAIN TAB 1.
+Describe in detail what wastes will be generated and what state they will be (e.g. solid, liquid, slurry, etc.) 2.
+Describe the waste compatibility and needs for segregation.

 Hazard Identification and Mitigation: